dylanwulf/P2-P2/README.txt

 # P2-P2
 Programming Languages Project 2 Part 2
+November 6, 2016

 David Shull and Dylan Wulf

-This project is written in Scheme programming language.
+This project is written in the R5RS version of the Scheme programming language, using the DrRacket IDE.
+If the code is to be run in the DrRacket IDE, the R5RS language must first be selected or else it will not run.
 In order to run the code, a grammar must first be defined (there is a basic calculator grammar, called calc-gram, built into the code already, but the code will work with any grammar formatted in the same way).
 The input grammar must consist of a list of